Noyin/SDCND-Traffic-Sign-Classifier/writeup.md

 ![alt text][image14]![alt text][image15]

-I further proceeded to normalize the images  make it easier to training a model and to improve training time.

-As a last step, I augmented the images by creating a copy of each image and adding shifts(-/+3) in all direction.
-This increases the training dataset from  34799 to 173995.
+I further proceeded to augment the images in the training dataset by creating a copy of each image and adding shifts(-/+3) in all direction.I also created a copy of each image and applied Contrast Limited Adaptive Histogram Equalization.
+This process increases the training dataset from  34799 to 208,794.
 Adding augmented data helps to train a better model.
-Here is an example of a traffic sign image before and after shift is added
+Here is an example of a traffic sign image with its augmented images

-![alt text][image15]![alt text][image16]![alt text][image17]![alt text][image18]![alt text][image19]
+![alt text][image15]![alt text][image16]![alt text][image17]![alt text][image18]![alt text][image19]![alt text][image22]

+As a last step, I proceeded to normalize the images.
+This process also makes it easier to training a model and to improve training time.